 All Liturgical Texts unless otherwise noted excerpted from the Book of Alternative Services © 2004 by the General Synod of the Anglican Church of Canada.
 All rights reserved.
 Reproduced under license from ABC Publishing, Anglican Book Centre, a ministry of the General Synod of the Anglican Church of Canada, from Anglican Liturgical Library.
 Further copying is prohibited.

-The cover image by artist He Qi, is used with kind permission from www.heqiart.com.
-All music, not in the public domain, is reproduced under OneLicense.net #A-70706
+All music, not in the public domain, is reproduced under OneLicense.net #A-707061